ICE officer wanted for shooting a man during the Minneapolis crackdown is arrested in Texas

-A federal immigration agent wanted for shooting a Venezuelan man during the Trump administration’s Minnesota crackdown has been arrested in Texas.
+Christian Castro, of the Immigration and Customs Enforcement agency, was taken into custody 11 days after Minneapolis prosecutors charged him with assault and falsely reporting a crime in the Jan.
+14 nonfatal shooting of Julio Cesar Sosa-Celis.

-FILE - Federal immigration officers at the scene of a reported shooting Wednesday, Jan.
-14, 2026, in Minneapolis.
-FILE - Tear gas surrounds federal law enforcement officers as they leave a scene after a shooting on Wednesday, Jan.
-14, 2026, in Minneapolis.
+A Minneapolis ICE officer accused of shooting a Venezuelan resident through a front door during a Trump-era immigration surge was arrested in Texas on assault and false-report charges.
+Prosecutors say Christian Castro fired while chasing another man, then officers falsely portrayed the victims as attackers, prompting a federal judge to toss charges and investigators to probe possible lies.

-FILE - Law enforcement officers at the scene of a reported shooting Wednesday, Jan.
-14, 2026, in Minneapolis.
-FILE - Protesters confront law enforcement at the scene of a reported shooting Wednesday, Jan.
-14, 2026, in Minneapolis.
-FILE - Federal immigration officers at the scene of a reported shooting Wednesday, Jan.
-14, 2026, in Minneapolis.
+The case deepens tensions over Minnesota’s power to prosecute federal agents after deadly shootings and another ICE officer’s recent charge, as local officials battle the Trump administration for investigative records.
+A federal immigration officer wanted for shooting a Venezuelan man during the Trump administration’s Minnesota crackdown was arrested Friday in Texas, authorities said.

 “Today’s arrest is a critical step forward in our prosecution of Mr. Castro,” Hennepin County Attorney Mary Moriarty said.
 Online court records do not list an attorney for Castro and it wasn’t immediately clear if he has one.
 Messages seeking comment were left with ICE, the Homeland Security Inspector General’s Office and the Texas Rangers.
 Castro is the second federal agent to be charged over their conduct during the Minnesota crackdown, which was known as Operation Metro Surge.